SmashedFrenzy16/donut-emulator/README.md

 ## How to use:

-Run the `donut-emulator.py` file (or `donut-emulator-win.py` for versions 3.0 and above) in a terminal to use.
+Run the `donut-emulator.py` file (or for Windows, run `donut-emulator-win.py` for versions 3.0 and above) in a terminal to use.
 Type in `help` when in the Donut Emulator terminal to view all commands.

 ## Current Donut Emulator Stable Release: